 If the south west of Tassie, the Western Arthurs or any of the NZ Great walks is where you plan on spending a bunch of time, then you’d better get used to mud and moisture!
 This style of gaiter is designed to keep moisture out of your boots and clothes, by building a protective waterproof layer.
 They also add some degrees of temp, so can help with keeping you warm (although that’s not their usual selling point.)
-If this is what you’re after you might like: Sea to Summit – Waterproof Quagmire Gaiters.
+If this is what you’re after you might like: Sea to Summit – canvas Quagmire Gaiters.

 Rogaining Gaiters (padding)

 If you’ve got a penchant for slimline design and body hugging padded goodness, then you might be interested in these.
 For those of us who spend time pushing through thick scrub, scrambling over log-jams in steeplechase style adventure racing or rogaining (often at night), we tend to find our shins take a beating.
 That’s where rogaining-style gaiters can come in handy.
 The key difference is the added padding layer to the front of the gaiter and streamlined design.
 The downside to these, is that with traditional hiking gaiters, the ‘air layer’ between the gaiter and your trouser leg and skin, is another tricky thing for any snakes to get through.
 See Aussie company Moxie Gear.